Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

-In our case, we used a tightly weaved tea towel.
+In our case, we used a tightly woven tea towel.

-On the fourth day, remove the covers from the planting trays and place the germinated plants under a light.
+Remove the covers from the planting trays on the fourth day and place the germinated plants under a light.

 The beet microgreens in the image below are 5-days old.

-This may suggest that the soaked seeds may start to germinate a bit sooner than the dry sown seeds.
+This may suggest that the soaked seeds may germinate sooner than the dry sown seeds.